 In fact, acetaminophen is considered by many doctors to be the most dangerous OTC pain relief drug due to the fact that the effective dosage is extremely close to the amount it would take to overdose, making it all-too-easy to accidentally overdose.

 Acetaminophen overdose is actually one of the most common reported poisonings and can cause kidney and liver failure, which can be fatal.

 Most commonly sold under the brand name Bayer, aspirin is an anti-inflammatory pain medication that works similarly to ibuprofen.
 It also acts as a blood-thinner, which is why many people also use it to prevent blood clots, which lowers the risk of heart attacks and strokes.

 Aspirin has the association of a benign and harmless OTC medication, but it is extremely dangerous for hemophiliacs due to its blood-thinning effects and is not recommended for use by children.
-While not as commonly abused as the other two medications, like aspirin, it is extremely easy to accidentally overdose on if too much is taken, and is among the most common cause of poisoning in children.
+While not as commonly abused as the other two analgesic medications, it is extremely easy to accidentally overdose on aspirin if too much is taken, and is among the most common cause of poisoning in children.
 Aspirin overdose symptoms can include:

 - Dangerously rapid heart rate

-2. Allergy Medication and Decongestants
+2. Allergy Medication And Decongestants